 Courses offered at Academia Latinoamericana de Español.

-Academia Latinoamericana de Español offers a 4-week, 6-credit Summer program.
-The itinerary from the Summer 2013 program is available.
-Students take a language proficiency exam and take two 3-credit courses.
-Students also have the option of substituting one of the courses with a 3-credit internship that they are placed in according to their field of interest (i.e. education, environmental science, health care, or business).
+Academia Latinoamericana de Español offers 4 summer sessions that are each 3 weeks in length.
+Students earn 3 credit hours for each session that they complete, and may complete 1 to 4 sessions, for a possible total of 3 to 12 credits.
+Students can take Spanish language courses, and also have the option of completing an internship that they are placed in according to their field of interest (i.e. education, environmental science, health care, or business).

 Monday - Friday 8:00 AM - 4:30 PM